prometheus-net/prometheus-net/README.md

 UsersLoggedIn.Set(LoadSessions().Count);
 ```

 You can also use `.Publish()` on a metric to mark it as ready to be published without modifying the initial value (e.g. to publish a zero).
+Conversely, you can use `.Unpublish()` to hide a metric temporarily.
+Note that the metric remains in memory and retains its value.

-# Unpublishing metrics
+# Deleting metrics

-You can use `.Dispose()` or `.RemoveLabelled()` methods on the metric classes to manually unpublish metrics at any time.
+You can use `.Dispose()` or `.RemoveLabelled()` methods on the metric classes to manually delete metrics at any time.

-In some situations, it can be hard to determine when a metric with a specific set of labels becomes irrelevant and needs to be unpublished.
+In some situations, it can be hard to determine when a metric with a specific set of labels becomes irrelevant and needs to be removed.
 The library provides some assistance here by enabling automatic expiration of metrics when they are no longer used.

 To enable automatic expiration, create the metrics via the metric factory returned by `Metrics.WithManagedLifetime()`.
 All such metrics will have a fixed expiration time, with the expiration restarting based on certain conditions that indicate the metric is in use.